Pivotal estimation via square-root Lasso in nonparametric regression: Setting and estimators

-Consider the nonparametric regression model: where $z_i$ are vectors of fixed regressors, $\epsilon_i$ are independent errors, and $\sigma$ is the scaling factor of the errors.
-In order to recover the regression function $f$ we consider linear combinations of the covariates $x_{i}=P(z_i)$ which are $p$-vectors of transformation of $z_i$ normalized so that $\En[x_{ij}^2]=1$ ($j=1,\ldots,p$).
+where $z_i$ are vectors of fixed regressors, $\varepsilon_i$ are independent errors, and $\sigma$ is the scaling factor of the errors.
+In order to recover the regression function $f$, we consider linear combinations of the covariates $x_{i}=P(z_i)$ which are $p$-vectors of transformation of $z_i$ normalized so that $\En[x_{\ii j}^2]=1$ ($j=1,\ldots,p$).

-The goal is to estimate the nonparametric regression function $f$ at the design points, namely the values $f_i = f(z_i)$ for $i=1,\ldots,n$.
-In many applications of interest, especially in the nonparametric settings, there is no exact sparse model or, due to noise, it might be inefficient to rely on an exact model.
-However, there might be a sparse model that yields a good approximation to the true regression function $f$ in equation (\ref{Def:NP}).
-The target coefficients $\beta_0$ that we consider solves the following oracle risk minimization problem: where the problem above yields an upper bound on the risk of the best $k$-sparse least squares estimator in the case of homoskedastic Gaussian errors, i.e. the best estimator among all least squares estimators that use $k$ out of $p$ components of $x_i$ to estimate $f_i$, for $i=1,\ldots,n$.
-The solution $\beta_0$ of the oracle achieves a balance between the mean square of the approximation error $r_i:=f_i-x_i'\beta_0$ and the variance, where the latter is determined by the complexity of the model (number of non-zero components of $\beta_0$).
-We consider the case that the support of the best sparse approximation is unknown.
+The goal is to estimate the value of the nonparametric regression function $f$ at the design points, namely the values $(f_i)_{i=1}^n:= (f(z_i))_{i=1}^n$.
+In the nonparametric settings, the regression functions $f$ are generically nonsparse.
+However, often they can be well approximated by a sparse model $x'\beta_0$.
+One way to find such approximating model is to let $\beta_0$ be a solution of the following risk minimization problem:

+The problem (\ref{oracle}) yields the so called oracle risk---an upper bound on the risk of the best $k$-sparse least squares estimator in the case of homoscedastic Gaussian errors, that is, the best estimator among all least squares estimators that use $k$ out of $p$ components of $x_i$ to estimate $f_i$.
+The solution $\beta_0$ achieves a balance between the mean square of the approximation error $r_i:=f_i-x_i'\beta_0$ and the variance, where the latter is determined by the complexity $\| \beta_0\|_0$ of the model (number of nonzero components of $\beta_0$).